-Can practicing Tai Chi, Qigong or Qi Power replace my usual medical treatments?
+Can practicing Tai Chi, Qigong or Warrior Spirit replace my usual medical treatments?

-While training in Tai Chi, Qigong or Qi Power will enhance your general health and well-being, the techniques taught in these arts do not provide replacement for medical advice, diagnosis or treatment of pathological conditions.
+While training in Tai Chi, Qigong or Warrior Spirit will enhance your general health and well-being, the techniques taught in these arts do not provide replacement for medical advice, diagnosis or treatment of pathological conditions.
 If you have an acute or chronic illness or disease, please seek medical attention from a qualified doctor.

-Some Tai Chi, Qigong and Qi Power exercises may not be suitable for everyone.
+Some Tai Chi, Qigong and Warrior Spirit exercises may not be suitable for everyone.
 If you are unsure about any of the exercises in these Programmes, or if you have any injuries or medical conditions that you think may affect your ability to participate, please consult your medical practitioner first.

 What if I have previous injuries or illness?